 The Construction of the “Jeronimos Monastery”

-The architecture of the monastery is considered as one of the best examples of “Portuguese Late Gothic Manueline” style.
+The architecture of the monastery is considered one of the best examples of the “Portuguese Late Gothic Manueline” style.
 Even after the Great Earthquake of 1755, “Jeronimos Monastery” remained standing with small damage.

 The Church of the “Jeronimos Monastery”